shenwei356/LexicMap/docs/content/tutorials/search.md

     Query
     ├── Subject genome
         ├── Subject sequence
-            ├── HSP Cluster (a cluster of neighboring HSPs) ├── High-Scoring segment Pair (HSP)
+            ├── HSP cluster (a cluster of neighboring HSPs) ├── High-Scoring segment Pair (HSP)

 Here, the defination of HSP is similar with that in BLAST.
 Actually there are small gaps in HSPs.